Rasalexman/KotlinMVC/README.md

 # KotlinMVC
 This is a vision on how android development can drive without fragment.
-It use ANKO Layout to generate UI There are main blocks in this framework:
+It use ANKO Layout to generate UI. \n There are main blocks in this framework:
 - MODEL (PROXY) - services and VO holders
 - VIEW (MEDIATORS) - simple layout handler class